Jigsaw scores $3.7M to slow down your dating swipes – TechCrunch

 Albeit their (patented) anti-superficial twist looks a tad gimmicky at first blush: They literally superimpose a digital jigsaw over the faces of users, with pieces removed gradually the more you interact — and the full face only revealed after a pre-set amount of in-app engagement.

-Digital filters are also banned, per the app’s FAQ; they only want ‘real’ selfies.
-So no cute cat ears etc.
+Digital filters are also banned, per the app’s FAQ; they only want “real” selfies.
+So no cute cat ears, etc.

 They’ve got a few more tricks up their sleeve but don’t want to offer a public reveal of the planned features we guessed were coming just yet (but, well, a quick glance at the app and it’s basically a half finished jigsaw puzzle of their product roadmap).

-The UK startup — which was founded back in 2016 by a couple of friends, Alex Durrant (co-founder and CEO) and Max Adamski (co-founder and CPO), when they were at university (and finding the dating app scene frustratingly superficial, as they tell it, going on to quit their jobs and go all in on the project in 2018) — launched its puzzle-faced dating experience in London in 2019; and opened up to the US in November last year.
+The U.K. startup — which was founded back in 2016 by a couple of friends, Alex Durrant (co-founder and CEO) and Max Adamski (co-founder and CPO), when they were at university (and finding the dating app scene frustratingly superficial, as they tell it, going on to quit their jobs and go all in on the project in 2018) — launched its puzzle-faced dating experience in London in 2019; and opened up to the U.S. in November last year.

-Jigsaw has some 150,000+ registered users across those two markets at this point, with 50,000 in the US — and an appetite to step things up over the pond now they’re flush with new funds.
+Jigsaw has some 150,000+ registered users across those two markets at this point, with 50,000 in the U.S. — and an appetite to step things up over the pond now that they’re flush with new funds.

-Durrant says the team is hoping to hit half a million US users in the next six months.
-They reckon there’s a trend towards less superficial swiping in the American dating app scene that Jigsaw is well positioned to tap into.
+Durrant says the team is hoping to hit half a million U.S. users in the next six months.
+They reckon there’s a trend toward less superficial swiping in the American dating app scene that Jigsaw is well-positioned to tap into.

 “We’re not insane and think people look better with puzzles over their faces, I promise, the puzzle is our middle finger to the superficial dating industry,” he says.
 “It exists as you say to encourage more meaningful/sustained interactions and to help users look beyond the looks.”